kannanshan/DistanceCalculator/README.md

 3. We expect a file named input.txt containing the customers information in json format inside the directory.
 File with sample data is already present in the directory.
 4. The output will be written to a file named output.txt in the same directory.
 5. If you want the input and output file from a different directory , you can create a directory with input.txt and output.txt and set the working directory using the -w command.
+6. If you want to use the command line for input and output, you can set the same using the -i and -o commands.

 ## Synopsis :